 Head to one of the best resources for kids every town or city has to offer – the local playground!
 Why not bring a picnic with you too and throw in an Easter egg to share to boost energy levels after all that swinging, sliding, running, jumping and skipping!

-It will occupy them for hours – and you may want to have a go yourself!
+It will occupy them for hours – and you may even want to have a go yourself!
+Think of it as stealthy Easter Bunny practice…

 Apparently skimming stones is a skill!
 But if you can find a small rounded, flat stone you should manage to skim it enough to impress your little ones.
 Head to the beach and see who can get the most skims.